deech/LambdaJam2013Talk/README.md

 This talk is aimed at those who:

-1. have been exposed to little functional programming via JavaScript/Python/Ruby/etc,
+1. have been exposed to functional programming via JavaScript/Python/Ruby/etc,

 2. have seen simple examples of Haskell's IO monad and do-notation and,